jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-01-24-remote-play-how-to-xbox-series-x-s-game-streaming-to-windows-10-pc.md

 5. Play games!

-Game Streaming is a great option the main TV is occupied.
+Game Streaming is a great option when the main TV is occupied.
 I shared some more thoughts <a href="https://twitter.com/jamesfmackenzie/status/1353344939472654336?s=21" target="_blank">on Twitter</a>